Drakonis96/whispad/README.md

 ## Data Persistence and User Management

-WhisPad is designed to persist your data between container restarts, updates, and recreations through Docker volumes:
+WhisPad is designed to persist your data between container restarts, updates, and recreations through Docker volumes and a PostgreSQL database:

 ### Persistent Data
 - **Notes**: Stored in `./saved_notes/` (mounted to `/app/saved_notes` in container)
-- **Users**: Stored in `./data/users.json` (mounted to `/app/data/users.json` in container)
+- **Users**: Stored in PostgreSQL (`whispad` database)
 - **Provider Config**: Stored in `./data/server_config.json` (mounted to `/app/data/server_config.json` in container)
 - **Models**: Stored in `./whisper-cpp-models/` (mounted to `/app/whisper-cpp-models` in container)
 - **Logs**: Stored in `./logs/` (mounted to `/var/log/nginx` in container)